sherirosalia/cupid_shuffle/README.md

 - data_files houses country and hip hop JSON from Spotify
 - website files and images in docs
 - screenshots are in images
 - python folder holds code for genius api which is complete in app.py.
-There are also two jupyter notebook files which analyze the lyrics with PySpark, NLTK and Python Pandas
+There are also two jupyter notebook files which analyze the lyrics with PySpark, NLTK and Python Pandas, Spotify API
 ### "We've only just begun."
 There are so many avenues to take music analysis using natural language libraries (NLP).
 Thank you for reading this far and I hope you find the scripts helpful.
 If you do, please feel free to clone or fork the project and take it to the next level.
 I would love to hear what you do with it.
 An explanation of the project is here: <a href='https://sherirosalia.github.io/cupid_shuffle/'>Cupid Shuffle</a>